-With asthma, airways of the lungs, called bronchial tubes, are inflamed.
+With asthma, the airways of the lungs, called bronchial tubes, are inflamed.
 The surrounding muscles constrict and mucus is produced, which both cause airways to narrow.

 Untreated asthma flare-ups can lead to hospitalization and can even be fatal.
 You should not treat this condition by yourself.
 A doctor’s supervision is required.

 According to the mayo clinic, asthma symptoms vary from person to person.
 You may have infrequent asthma attacks, have symptoms only at certain times — such as when exercising — or have symptoms all the time.